 On August 7, the plaintiffs filed an Application for Attorneys’ Fees and Costs.
 On August 15, the State of Arizona filed a Motion for Clarification of the Injunction and, the following day, an Opposition to the plaintiffs’ Application for Attorneys’ fees.
 The plaintiffs filed a Response to the Motion to Clarify on August 16.

 On August 23, the State of Arizona filed a Notice of Appeal.
 The same day, the EORP filed a Response to Plaintiffs’ Response to the State of Arizona’s Motion to Clarify.
 The State of Arizona filed a Reply in Support of its Motion to Clarify on August 28, and a Notice of Appearance on August 31.
 The Court denied the Motion to Clarify stating “[t]he Court agrees with the Plaintiffs.
 The State poses a series of hypothetical questions that are not rooted in any ambiguity in the Court’s Order, which is direct and clear.”
 On September 7, the plaintiffs filed a motion to treat the State of Arizona’s appearance as a nullity and rule on the pending motion for fees and request for judgment.

-On Sept.
-11, 2017, the Court entered a Minute Entry stating that it had jurisdiction to consider the plaintiffs’ Motion for Attorneys’ Fees and requested the parties submit simultaneous briefing on the issue of whether the absence of personal liability for attorneys’ fees precludes the award of attorneys’ fees.
+On September 11, the Superior Court entered a minute entry stating that it has jurisdiction to consider Plaintiffs’ motions for attorneys’ fees and asked parties to submit simultaneous briefing on the issue of whether the absence of personal liability for attorneys’ fees precludes an award of attorneys’ fees.
 After various motions and briefs, the Court entered a ruling on Sept.
 28, 2017, granting plaintiffs’ motion for attorneys’ fees, subject to recalculation and modification.